Red Matter (video game): Gameplay

 The game is set in an alternate sci-fi Cold War universe, where the war was fought between the fictional nations of the Atlantic Union and Volgravia.
 The player plays as Agent Epsilon, an agent for the Atlantic Union.
-After crash landing onto the moon Rhea, the player begins to explore the base.
+After crash-landing on the moon Rhea, the player begins exploring the base.
 Players receive information from the "commander", an AI in the player's space suit.
 Red Matter also has a translation device which can be used to translate writing found around the base into English.
 The game has different types of puzzles, such as using symbols to activate lasers and finding codes to progress.
 Players use motion controllers to interact with objects, and to use tools.
-Traversal options include movement smoothly with an analog stick, by teleporting, or the player can "space hop", boosting upwards with the game's jetpack, then using braking and acceleration to control where they land.
+Traversal options include smooth movement with an analog stick, teleportation, and "space hopping", in which the player uses a jetpack to boost upwards before controlling their landing with braking and acceleration.